135 Best Ice Breaker Questions for Virtual Meetings

 13. Progress and growth questions

-One of the most essential human needs is growth, according to Alderfer’s ERG theory.
+The need for growth is one of the most essential human needs, according to Alderfer's ERG theoryOpens in a new tab, as mentioned on Study.com.
 Nowadays, employees, especially those who are working remotely, don’t get to achieve the growth they desire.

 That’s why it’s important to discuss career goals with your employees frequently.
 Additionally, you should check in on the progress they’re making.